ONSdigital/dp-data-pipelines/README.md

     1. On the releases page select `Draft New Release`.
     2. Add a new release tag following the `v0.1.0` semantic.

-    first number is major chnage and complete overhaul (which won't be used any time soon), second is updates that may chnage or add functionalities and the last one are smaller update or bug fixes.
+    first number is major change and complete overhaul (which won't be used any time soon), second is updates that may change or add functionalities and the last one are smaller update or bug fixes.
     The pre-release  or non-production ready releases are meant to have a tacg such as `v0.1.0-rc1`.

     3. Choose the target branch that will be in our case `sandbox`.
-    4. The release title should contain the version number and the following what the release mainly contains.
+    4. The release title should contain the version number and then following what the release mainly contains.
     example: `v0.1.0 - Initial Release`
-    5. Generate the release notes that can be done by using the `generate release notes` function of Github.
+    5. Generate the release notes which can be done by using the `generate release notes` function on Github.
     6. At the bottom of the page tick the `Set as latest release` box.
     7. Finally Publish the release or save as draft.